lounotlew/BlizzPy/README.md

-# BlizzPy - A Blizzard API Wrapper for Python
+# BlizzPy - An Open-Source Blizzard API Wrapper Library for Python
 > Written by Lewis Kim

 ### Description